fredrik-hjarner/fasm68k/README.md

 - Macros are completely different and it's the main reason for this project to exist. fasmg's macro langauge is more powerful than the macro languages of other assemblers.
 Check out [fasmg's manual](https://flatassembler.net/docs.php?article=fasmg_manual) for more information.
+- fasm68k is less pedantic when it comes to the use of whitespace.
+You may place an instruction in the "first column" (without any leading whitespace) for example.
 - fasm68k does not support `*` to get the current address.
 Either use `@` or `$`
 instead.
 - Some operators are different.
 While I have added support for `<<` and `>> `for